-Sports men and women are more susceptible to injury and how well they recover can depend on how healthy they are before the incident.
+Sportsmen and women are more susceptible to injury and how well they recover can depend on how healthy they are before the incident.
 So, injury prevention is key.
-Practicing specific Yoga poses in specific ways can ensure the athlete is less likely to be injured in the first place.
+Practising specific Yoga poses in specific ways can ensure the athlete is less likely to be injured in the first place.
 Likewise, if unsuitable poses are performed without the correct attention to detail, injuries can result.

 Hatha Yoga (physical Yoga) is about disciplining the body in a way that also then trains the mind.
 So Yoga can help with cultivating the strength and endurance that athletes require.

-A restorative Yoga practice can also help with over training.
+Restorative Yoga practice can also help with overtraining.

 Many common complaints can be helped with Yoga for Sports.
 But Yoga can also be used to improve the sportsperson psychologically, a balanced Yoga practice generates confidence and helps deal with nerves before a big match, or the stress of competition.